 Make sure to solo with these patterns to help learn them on the fretboard, and apply them to a musical situation.

-When doing so, start with a one-chord vamp jam track, then move on to more complex chord progressions and full songs from there.
+When doing so, start with a one-chord vamp, then move on to more complex chord progressions and full songs from there.